SoftUni-Internal/interactive-content/EN/03-Components-Workshop/00-Problem.md

 # Implementation of the Aside Section

-In the Recent posts section, only the 5 latest posts must be shown!
+In the recent posts section, show only the five latest posts.

 `https://localhost:3000/api/posts?limit=5`

 The posts will be returned from the REST API **sorted by the time of creation**.

-Each component should have a **title**, which is the title of the theme, a **username** of the user, whom the last comment in the theme belongs to, and the **time** the post was created.
+Each component should have a **title**, the title of the theme, and a **username** of the user.

+The last comment in the theme belongs to the user, who created it, and the **time** the user created the post.

 [image assetsSrc="Angular-Components-Workshop(4).png" /]